rijnb/chatty-server/README.md

 npm i
 ```

-**3. Provide OpenAI API Key**
+**3. Provide OpenAI API key**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local file in the root of the repo with your OpenAI API key:

 ```bash
 OPENAI_API_KEY=YOUR_KEY